WHAT IS CHIROPRACTIC CARE?

-Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time or athletes who over-training or train with improper mechanics.
+Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, through repetitive stresses, such as sitting in an awkward position with poor posture for an extended period of time, or athletes who over-training or train with improper mechanics.
 In either case, injured tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for the sufferer.
 Manipulation, or adjustment of the affected joint and tissues aims to restores mobility, allowing the nervous system to respond properly which can alleviate pain and muscle tightness, allowing tissues to heal.
 The use of other modalities is commonly implemented into the treatment plan to reduce treatment time and expedite healing.

 Will this 'Chiropractic adjustment' cause discomfort?

 Chiropractic adjustment rarely causes discomfort.
 However, patients may sometimes experience mild soreness or aching following treatment (as with some forms of exercise) that usually resolves within 12 to 48 hours.
 In many cases, such as lower back or neck pain, chiropractic care may be the primary method of treatment.
-When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal aspects associated with the condition.
+When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal pain associated with the condition.